Milton Wong: Early life

 Milton was born to Chinese immigrant parents Wong Kung Lai and Wong Chu Man.
-He was the second youngest of a family with 4 daughters and five sons.
+He was the second-youngest of a family with four daughters and five sons.
 His father started a shop which was named Modernize Tailors in 1913.
 He was raised in Vancouver's Chinatown.
 After graduating from high school at Vancouver Technical Secondary, he went on to study economics and political science at the University of British Columbia.

 Career

 Wong's foray in finance started after graduating from University in 1963 and together with co-founder Doug Knight, Milton started his financial management company, M.K.
 Wong and associates.
 He later sold this firm to HSBC and became the head of HSBC Asset Manager (Canada) Ltd where took on managing billions of dollars within global assets.

 In addition to being a financier, he was an active venture capitalist and invested in numerous start-ups which include Nurse Next Door (a home care company) and Perceptronix Medical Inc. (a company that specializes in early cancer detection testing).
-He was a significant shareholder and director in a local medical imaging technology company named ALI Technologies Ltd, which was acquired by McKesson Corp for $530 million US on May 3, 2002.
+He was a significant shareholder and director in a local medical imaging technology company named ALI Technologies Ltd, which was acquired by McKesson Corporation for $530 million US on May 3, 2002.
 After the acquisition closed, ALI Technologies was renamed to McKesson Medical Imaging and maintains a significant R&D presence in Richmond, British Columbia.

 In 1986, Milton collaborated with Murray Leith Sr and Michael Ryan to fund and establish the Portfolio Management Foundation program at UBC's Sauder School of Business.
 This program is now home to the largest student run investment portfolio in Canada (valued at over 9 million CAD) and has many notable alumni and mentors.
 Its influence on Vancouver's investment community has been significant.

 He was also a friend of former B.C. premier Mike Harcourt and a driving force behind Vancouver's Science World and a broker of British Columbia's first modern-day land claims agreement.